LWS075 International Business and Law

 On successful completion of this unit you will be able to:

-- Critically evaluate contemporary developments in international economic law, especially the initiatives of inter-governmental and non-governmental trade agencies in developing a unified body of international commercial law, and
+3. Critically evaluate contemporary developments in international economic law, especially the initiatives of inter-governmental and non-governmental trade agencies in developing a unified body of international commercial law (CLO1.5, 2.3)

-- Plan, conduct and evaluate research at an advanced level and write a substantial research paper on current topics in areas of law relating to international business transactions.
+5. Plan, conduct and evaluate research at an advanced level and write a research paper on current topics in areas of law relating to international trade law (CLO3.3).

 Content

-1. the impact of the World Trade Organisation on business transactions
+1. the impact of the World Trade Organization on business transactions

 Learning Approaches